How to Replace Leaf Springs: A Step-by-Step Guide

 Raise the front end of the leaf spring to a level between the forward mounts.
 Slide the bolt into place and secure it with the locking nut, but only loosely.
 The spring pack is not ready to be tightened.

 Bring down the back end until it makes contact with the spring and put the center into alignment.
+Make sure if the axle or body has moved left or right to move the axle to align with the leaf spring pins.
+Don't just move the leaf spring in or out to center as if you move the leaf spring to the axle instead of the axle to the leaf spring it'll cause the leaf springs to move on the bushings causing failure as they won't be perpendicular.
 Take the new U-bolts that came with your replacement kit and put them into place.
 The assembly is now ready to be tightened.
 With a torque wrench in hand, firmly secure the nuts and bolts.
 After about seven days, recheck the nuts and bolts to make sure they are tight enough.

 With the torque wrench in hand once again, reapply the shock absorbers.